xblyscykk/Fortnite-internal-itzjustai/README.md

 AI is ratting hard with his shitty injectors from booster rewards so make sure u dont buy them, heres all his boosting rewards but some could be infected with rat who knows.

+Also AI is also known as SIGMA#0001, also known to be scamming.

 His other boosting rewards:
 https://cdn.discordapp.com/attachments/1119639235813707878/1120731572006555688/A.rar
 https://cdn.discordapp.com/attachments/1117123238032593057/1117124531815993466/aliean_leak.rar